 (3.10) Conciliation Court Services—Mediation of Legal Decision-Making and Parenting Time Disputes:

 (A) Mediation Requirement.
-All issues of legal decision-making and/or parenting time with minor children are subject to mediation as set forth in this rule.
+All issues of legal decision-making and/or parenting time with minor children are subject to mediation or other alternative dispute resolution (“ADR) process as set forth in Rule 68(c), ARFLP, and this rule.
 A party may request a waiver of this provision by filing a written request with the Court, and after a hearing, upon a finding of good cause, the Court may waive the requirement for mediation.
 This rule requiring mediation does not apply to actions to enforce legal decision-making or parenting time orders.
-In the event one or both of the parties do not reside in Pima County, mediation is required (unless waived as above), and may be conducted telephonically, unless: (a) the out of county party is willing to personally appear for mediation; or (b) as otherwise ordered by the Court for good cause.
-The Conciliation Court will conduct mediation unless the parties stipulate to private mediation with a mediator agreed upon pursuant to the provisions of subsection H of this rule or stipulate to other alternative dispute resolution methods under Rules 67.1 and 67.2, ARFLP.
+In the event one or both of the parties do not reside in Pima County, mediation is required, and may be conducted telephonically, unless: (a) the out-of-county party is willing to personally appear for mediation; or (b) as otherwise ordered by the Court for good cause.
+The Conciliation Court will conduct mediation unless the parties stipulate to private mediation with a mediator agreed upon pursuant to the provisions of subsection H of this rule or stipulate to other alternative dispute resolution methods described in Rules 67 ARFLP.

 (B) Commencement of Mediation.